 A distribution of 43-57, even more dominant the right leg in this day of fatigue.
 So if I have applied an important difference of power from one leg to the other, and on top of that we multiply it by two, the final result is the one we see in the graph, that the total difference is very big.
 Seeing the graph the measurement of Stages is the same all the time, so it is clear that the capacity to measure is correct.
 But we have the problem that as the power is unbalanced the total power comparison is less than the real one.
 It is the toll to pay to have an economic power meter that only measures us in one leg.

 Let's go with a different workout.
 First, the unsoftened graph.

-As you can see, it's hardly possible to appreciate anything, right?
-That's why I prepare smoothed graphics, because it's the only way to be able to appreciate the details in a more comfortable way.
-But it's not out of place that you can see what the "raw" graphics look like.
+As you can see it is hardly possible to appreciate anything, right?
+That's the reason why I prepare smoothed plots, because it is the only way to appreciate the details more comfortably.
+But it doesn't hurt if you can see what the graph looks like "raw".